 I do a fair bit of long distance running, some cycling and skiing and enjoy reading, beekeeping and most types of music.
 DCHS is a great school with wonderful staff and amazing, talented students.
 There’s a lot to be proud of and I’m very happy to be involved in helping its development.

 Having graduated in Geography from the LSE and obtained a PGCE, I began my teaching career at Dr Challoner’s High School in the 1970s and later became Head of Geography at the school.
 I then moved to Wycombe High School as a Deputy Head before becoming the Headteacher of Heathfield School in Pinner, a member of the GDST group of schools.
 In my time, it became the first school in Britain to become an accredited centre for Sixth Form leadership courses accredited by the Institute of Leadership and Management.
 After 14 years as a Head, I took early retirement in 2010.
-I am currently working part time at The Godolphin and Latymer School in Hammersmith.
-My long experience in education in general, and in leadership and management in particular, are strengths which I hope will complement the skills of the DCHS Governing Body.
+I then worked part time at The Godolphin and Latymer School in Hammersmith until 2017 when I finally retired.
+My long experience in education in general, and in leadership and management in particular, are strengths which I hope complement the skills of the DCHS Governing Body.

 I live in Gerrards Cross and am married with three children.
 My daughter joined DCHS this Autumn and has thrown herself into school life – orchestra, netball, hockey and a variety of other clubs.